Arxa/pong_game/README.md

 # VirtualTennis
-Hello there!

-This is a Virtual Tennis Game application, developed in C++/CLI
+This is a Virtual Tennis Game application, developed in C++/CLI.

-*This application is only for Windows
+*This application is only for Windows Platform.

 Before you run this game you have to download this: